Definition:

 Microcytosis/Microcytic anaemia:

-Consider cause: often iron deficiency, may be thalassaemia / thalassaemia trait or anaemia of chronic disease.
+The cause is often iron deficiency but may be thalassaemia / thalassaemia trait or anaemia of chronic disease.

 Ferritin results can be difficult to interpret - a ferritin below the reference range is diagnostic of iron deficiency.
 However iron deficiency can still exist with a normal ferritin especially if there is infection or inflammation present.
 Ferritin levels increase independently of iron status in acute and chronic inflammatory conditions, malignant disease, and liver disease.